sweing/sentinel5p-no2-downloader/README.md

 The script will:
 1. Create a local directory (default: `Terrascope_NO2_Local_Exports`).
-2. Begin downloading the 12 monthly GeoTIFF files for the current year.
+2. Begin downloading the 12 monthly GeoTIFF files for the given year.

 This process can take some time, depending on your internet connection.